Cartan Actions of Higher Rank Abelian Groups and their Classification: Dynamical foundations of hyperbolic abelian group actions

-If $\ve$ is sufficiently small and $t$ is sufficiently large, we claim that $a' = a_0^tb^{-1}$ is still an Anosov element of $\R^k$.
+If $\ve$ is sufficiently small and $t$ is sufficiently large, we claim that $a' = ta-b$ is still an Anosov element of $\R^k$.
 Indeed, once an element of $\R^k$ is Anosov, so is the line passing through it (minus 0).
-Furthermore, the set of Anosov elements is open, so if $B(a_0,\delta_1)$ are all Anosov elements, so are $B(ta,t\delta_1) \supset B(a,t\delta_1)$ if $t \ge 1$.
-So we may without loss of generality assume that $a'$ is Anosov.
+Furthermore, the set of Anosov elements is open, so if $\delta_1 > 0$ is such that $B(a,\delta_1)$ are all Anosov elements, so are $B(ta,t\delta_1)$.
+By choosing $T$ such that $T\delta_1 > \ve$ (and hence $t\delta_1 > \ve$), we obtain that that $a'$ is Anosov.
 Consider $\Fix(a')$, the fixed point set of $a'$.
 This set is compact, and $\R^k \cdot x' \subset \Fix(a')$.
 Furthermore, since $a'$ is Anosov, $\Fix(a')$ is a finite union of $\R^k$-orbits (since if two points are both in $\Fix(a')$ and are sufficiently close, they must be related by an element of the central direction, ie $\R^k$).
-This immediately implies that $x'$ is an $\R^k$-periodic orbit.
+This immediately implies that $x'$ is an $\R^k$-periodic point.